 The “Project” function can be used to store and collect information, calculation results, diagrams etc. from other tools.
 From here, component lists and circuit diagrams can be im-, exported or even be printed.

-Electronic Toolbox has been developed as Universal app and is running in portrait and landscape mode on all devices from iPhone 4 to iPhone 6 and 6 plus and of course also on all iPad devices.
-Several users are even using their iPod to run Electronic Toolbox.
+Electronic Toolbox has been developed as Universal app and is running in portrait and landscape mode on all devices from any iPhone variant and of course also on all available iPad devices.

-The minimum requirement is iOS 7 but the app has been optimized for the most recent iOS and takes advantage of features like iCloud-Drive which has been introduced with iOS 8.
+The minimum requirement is iOS 12 but the app has been optimized for the most recent iOS and takes advantage of features like iCloud-Drive.

 Best of all, this app was developed by a user for users.
 As Engineer, I am using my app almost every day.